 Scintigraphy with radiolabeled RBCs has been used for the study of gastrointestinal bleeding for decades.
 In fact, it is reported as extremely sensitive, detecting bleeding with rates as low as 0.04 mL/minute (7).
-Furthermore, it does not require bowel preparation and, due to its prolonged acquisition time, allows for the detection of intermittent bleeding.
+Also, it does not require bowel preparation and, due to its prolonged acquisition time, allows for the detection of intermittent bleeding.
 However, subjective interpretation of nuclear scans is possible, which may contribute to inaccuracy in the location of the bleeding site (7).
-Therefore, several studies have demonstrated the limited utility of 99mTc RBC scintigraphy in directing further diagnostic and therapeutic approaches (8,9,12).
-Over the last few years, several studies have evaluated the correlation between scintigraphic findings and the results of other imaging tests, most frequently catheter angiography or computerized tomography (CT) angiography.
-A positive nuclear scan is a poor predictor of positive angiography (13).
-The correlation between these tests (positive 99mTc RBC scintigraphy and positive angiography) has been estimated to occur in 21-54 % of cases (7-9,12,14).
-This may be explained by the increased sensitivity of scintigraphy and lowrate of intermittent bleeding detected by nuclear scans but not angiography.
+Therefore, several studies have demonstrated the limited utility of ^{99m}Tc RBC scintigraphy in directing further diagnostic and therapeutic approaches (8, 9, 12).
+Over the last years, several studies have evaluated the correlation between scintigraphic findings and the results of other imaging tests, most frequently catheter angiography or computerized tomography (CT) angiography.
+Positive nuclear scan is a poor predictor of positive angiography (13).
+Correlation between these tests (positive ^{99m}Tc RBC scintigraphy and positive angiography) has been measured to occur in 21-54% (7-9, 12, 14).
+This may be explained by the greater sensitivity of scintigraphy and low-rate intermittent bleeding, detected by nuclear scan but not angiography.
 It has been demonstrated that positive scintigraphy does not predict subsequent diagnostic or therapeutic steps, and its real impact on patient management is dubious (9).
 Therefore, its current role in the investigation of OGIB is questionable.